danishali6421/DRBD_Mamba/README.md

 ```
 ## 🧠 Stage 1: DRBD-Mamba Training

-To train the VQ-VAE component, edit `run.sh` and ensure:
+To train the DRBD-Mamba, edit `run.sh` and ensure:

 - `--VQVAE` is **enabled**
 - `--vqvae_training` is **enabled**